-Impact: It has been observed that the structure of natural images may be based on a sparse code [8].
+Impact: It has been observed that the structure of natural images may be based on a sparse code [4].
 Our approach for image database retrieval is based on representing images with a very large set of highly-selective, complex features and interactively learning queries with a simple large margin classifier.
 The selectivity of the features allow effective queries to be formulated using just a small set of features and supports a "sparse" causal structure for images.
+In addition our work explores the issues related to learning from a small number of labeled positive examples and a large number of probably unlabeled negative examples.

 Future Work: We have shown that our system is capable of learning classes such as car and faces with very few examples (see Figure 1).
 We plan to apply our techniques to build other specialized detectors for particular classes.
 Another goal is analyze which features are most discriminative.
-In addition we are exploring other boosting algorithms and experimenting with methods to use other large margin classifiers such as support vector machines.
+In addition we are exploring other classification algorithms and studying the effect of active learning for relevance feedback.

-Research Support: This work supported in part by Nippon Telegraph and Telephone Corp.
+Research Support: This research is supported in part by DARPA: DAAD19-00-1-0466 and ITRI.